-Score Requests: Applicants taking the MBE in Idaho may obtain MBE scores by mailing or emailing a written request to Maureen Ryan Braley, Director of Admissions.
+Score Requests: Applicants taking the MBE in Idaho may obtain MBE scores by mailing or emailing a written request to Maureen Ryan Braley, Associate Director.
 Requests must include the date of the exam and a current address.
 Idaho does not release individual essay scores to successful applicants.

 Transfer of MBE Scores to Other Jurisdictions: The Idaho State Bar will transfer your MBE score to admitting authorities in other jurisdictions.
 To request your score to be transferred, please submit a written request including the following information:

 - Name and address of the admitting agency;

 - The date you took the MBE in Idaho (i.e. February 2017 exam);

 - And indicate whether you would like a copy of the transfer notice sent to you.

 The essay examination consists of the Multistate Essay Examination (MEE) and the Multistate Performance Test (MPT).
 The MEE is six questions administered in a three-hour session on Tuesday morning.
 The MPT is administered on Tuesday afternoon and consists of two questions in a three-hour session.
 Past MEE and MPT questions are available from the National Conference of Bar Examiners at https://www.ncbex.org.